 Tighten the 6:30 bolt by ¼ of a turn, then the 3:30, followed by the 6:30 bolts.

 Follow this pattern around the flange until the gap between the two halves of the flange closes completely.

+Inspect the finished seal.
 There should be no daylight visible in the gap, and it should not be possible to insert a piece of paper between the two halves of the flange.
 If tightening the bolts begins to get difficult before the gap closes, tighten by only 18 of a turn, rather than ¼.
 The flange is now sealed.

+The final test of all seals is the base pressure of the system when under vacuum.
+The most common source of leaks in a newly-assembled system is an improperly-assembled flange, and if the system fails to achieve a base pressure at least in the 1e-6 torr range, that is the first thing that should be suspected.

 Results:

 Properly-assembled seals do not leak, at least not at a level detectable in typical applications.
 Of course, there are limits.
 KF/QF seals are typically rated to approximately 1e-8 torr and are often used in forelines, the tube connecting the roughing or backing pump to the high-vacuum pump.
 A ConFlat seal should be good down to 1e-13 torr, if it is properly cleaned and baked.
+The copper gaskets in a conflat seal are rated to most temperatures commonly used in bakeouts, 100° to 200° C. KF/QF seals, however, should not be baked, as high temperatures will distort or destroy the elastomeric o-rings.

 Seals are not something that should command the attention of a good experimentalist, once they are installed.
 However, if they’re badly done, they can be a source of seemingly infinite headaches to the experimenter (e.g., tracking down leaks).
 If it’s done right the first time, it saves a lot of grief later on.